Decade 1830-1839

 In the morning light, this view is a masterpiece from that period of great maturity of the artist.
 The blurring by mist above the Tiber is a pre-impressionist feat.
 The drawing of the urban texture is of high detail all over the huge extent of the city and the animation is nice.

 This work could be a pendant with a view from Capitoline hill purchased in 1839 by Munro.
 Passed in 1878 in the collection of the Earls of Rosebery, both paintings have remained in a fabulous condition.
-The view from the Capitol was sold for £ 29,7M including premium by Sotheby's on July 7, 2010.
+The view from the Capitol was sold for £ 29,7M by Sotheby's on July 7, 2010.

-2017 SOLD for £ 18.5M including premium
+2017 SOLD for £ 18.5M by Sotheby's

 He is also a keen traveler.
 When touring all over Europe he deliberately walked in the fictional footsteps of Childe Harold, the disillusioned young man of Byron's poem who visited the sites wrought by wars to satisfy his need for freedom.